 wink: email: YOUR_WINK_EMAIL_ADDRESS password: YOUR_WINK_PASSWORD client_id: YOUR_WINK_CLIENT_ID client_secret: YOUR_WINK_CLIENT_SECRET

-- email (Required if access token isn’t provided): Your Wink login email.
+- email (Required for email/password auth or legacy oauth): Your Wink login email.

-- password (Required if access token isn’t provided): Your Wink login password.
+- password (Required for email/password auth or legacy oauth): Your Wink login password.

-- client_id (Required if access token isn’t provided): Your provided Wink client_id.
+- client_id (Required for legacy oauth): Your provided Wink client_id.

-- client_secret (Required if access token isn’t provided): Your provided Wink client_secret.
+- client_secret (Required for legacy oauth): Your provided Wink client_secret.

 The Wink component only obtains the device states from the Wink API once, during startup.
 All updates after that are pushed via a third party called PubNub.
 On rare occasions were an update isn’t pushed device states can be out of sync.